artevelde-uas/canvas-lms-theme-customization-example/README.md

 ### Step 1: Installing plug-ins in your project

-Install the extra plug-ins you want using `NPM`:
+Install the extra plug-ins you want using `Yarn`:

-    npm install @some-org/plugin @some/plugin-with-options

-Or `Yarn`:

     yarn add @some-org/plugin @some/plugin-with-options